 In addition to these popular squares, the Gothic Quarter is also home to other smaller squares such as the Plaça de Sant Felip Neri, Plaça Idrissa Diallo, and Plaça de Sant Josep Oriol.

 Plaça del Rei is surrounded by important buildings such as the Royal Palace, Casa Clariana Padellás, Barcelona History Museum MUHBA, Palau del Lloctinent, and Capella de Santa Àgata.

-You can also learn about Barcelona’s Jewish past at Barcelona’s old Jewish Quarter, El Call.
-It is home to the narrowest streets in all of Barcelona, Centre d’Interpretacio del Call museum, and an old synagogue called Sinagoga Mayor, as well as many restaurants, cafes, and shops.
+History buffs can learn about Barcelona’s Jewish past at Barcelona’s old Jewish Quarter, El Call, where you can find the city’s narrowest streets, Centre d’Interpretacio del Call museum, Sinagoga Mayor old synagogue, as well as many restaurants, cafes, and shops.

-There are so many other historical attractions and landmarks to visit in the Gothic quarter such as the Church of Holy Mary of the Pine, Bishop Street Bridge, The World Begins with Every Kiss mural, and the Royal Artistic Circle.
+There are so many other historical landmarks to visit in the Gothic quarter including the Church of Holy Mary of the Pine, Bishop Street Bridge, The World Begins with Every Kiss mural, and the Royal Artistic Circle.

 Pablo Picasso spent several years of his youth in Barri Gòtic and studied at the prestigious art academy on Calle Avinyó.
 You can explore Picasso’s old stomping grounds here.

 Gothic Quarter also offers good shopping opportunities, with lots of little boutiques and chocolate stores, especially around Calle Avinyo and Calle Portal de L’Angel, one of Barcelona’s biggest shopping streets.